Acclaimed Harvard Scientist Is Arrested, Accused Of Lying About Ties To China

 Zaosong Zheng, 30, was arrested last month at Boston's Logan International Airport and is charged with allegedly attempting to smuggle vials of biological materials and other research materials stolen from U.S labs.
 Zheng, who was a a Harvard-sponsored cancer researcher, has been indicted on that charge along with a count of making false statements.

-Lieber earned his Ph.D. in chemistry from Stanford University in 1985.
+Lieber earned his doctorate in chemistry from Stanford University in 1985.
 Before he joined Harvard in 1991, his academic career included stops at the California Institute of Technology and Columbia University.